iamkirankumaryadav/SQL/Normalization.md

 # `Normalization`

 - A series of rules that describe proper database design.
+- Normalization process removes `redundant` information from the database.
 - Rules for table structure are called `normal forms`
 - Helps to keep the data secure, valid and maintain the consistency and efficiency.